What Is Supplemental Pay? All You Need To Know

 1. Setting clear metrics – Establish quantifiable metrics for earning supplemental pay.

-2. Communicating expectations – Provide guidance to employees on how supplemental pay is earned.
+2. Communicating expectations – Guide employees on how supplemental pay is earned.

 3. Tracking performance – Monitor employee performance on established metrics.